Supatra-P/Supatra-P/README.md

 🏛 I'm studying at Thammasat University.

-🤔 I’m looking for company to internship.
+🤔 I'm seeking for a company where I can intern.

 🌱 I’m currently learning about ReactJS.